mattpitkin/InferenceWorkshopLecture/lecture_notes.md

 less sensitive to our choice of prior (i.e. the likelihood starts to dominate)
 * The posterior conveys our (evolving) degree of belief in different values of $H$ given our data
-* If we want to express our belief as a **single number** we can adopt e.g. the mean, median or mode
+* If we want to express our belief as a **single number** we can adopt e.g., the mean, median or mode
 * It is very straightforward to define _Bayesian confidence intervals_ (more correctly termed **credible intervals**), to quantify our uncertainty on $H$.